nuvolaris/nuvolaris-documentation/Install_Ubuntu.md

 For Microk8s instances you do not have generally a load balancer configured so you need to provide the `<public-dns-name>` of the instance.
 It is generally the same you used to access the instance itself.

 Also you need the name of the `<kubernetes-context>` to use.
 You can have more contexts to access multiple Kubernetes at the same time.
-With Microk8s there should have be only one and it is named `microk8s`.
+With Microk8s there should be only one and it should be named `microk8s`.

-You can see the available contexts with the command `kubectl config get-contexts`.
+You can see the available contexts with the command `microk8s kubectl config get-contexts`.

-Once you collected the informations you need you can install it with:
+Once you collected the information you need you can install it with:

 ```
 nuv setup --context=<kubernetes-context> --apihost=<public-dns-name>